 Former Miners with Linux abilities can expect to make 20 percent more than their former classmates (around $106K).
 Slightly less than a third of grads report using Matlab as part of their job, making it the most popular skill.
 C++ Programming Language, Linux, and Programmable Logic Controllers (PLC) / Automation are desirable skills as well.

 Benefits and Perks

-A number of grads are rewarded with paid time off, and the larger part of former students report compensation for sick days and vacation time.
-Most former students save up for retirement through a 401(k) plan.
-Most survey participants have medical plans, and a large number of former students have dental insurance.
-New Mexico Institute of Mining and Technology graduates also take advantage of life insurance, flexible hours, a casual working environment, and stock options.
+The larger part of alums enjoy both paid vacation and paid sick time.
+Most alumni have medical plans, and a large number of graduates have dental insurance.
+Most respondents participate in a 401(k) program.
+New Mexico Institute of Mining and Technology grads also enjoy benefits like life insurance, flexible hours, a casual working environment, and a company-subsidized cell phone.